isomerpages/moe-asrjc/_open-house-2025/Welcome to Open House 2025.md

 </p>
 <p>Delve into our diverse academic programs and co-curricular activities,
 ranging from STEM to sports and arts.
-Meet our dedicated staff and students, and tour our state-of-the-art facilities.
+Meet our dedicated staff and students, and tour our our well-equipped facilities.
 Don’t miss this opportunity to see what makes ASR special!</p>
 <p></p>
 <p><strong>Download the ASR 2025 Prospectus!</strong>
 </p>